Tuesday, July 30, 2019

 The Sky This Week - Thursday August 1 to Thursday August 8

-The New Moon is Wednesday August 7.
-The Moon is at Apogee on the 3rd.
+The New Moon is Thursday, August 1, the first quarter Moon is Thursday, August 8.
+The Moon is at perigee, when it is closest to Earth, on the 2nd.

 Printable PDF maps of the Eastern sky at 10 pm AEST, Western sky at 10 pm AEST.
 For further details and more information on what's up in the sky, see Southern Skywatch.